qlands/onadata/install.md

     sudo su postgres -c "psql -d onadata -c \"CREATE EXTENSION IF NOT EXISTS postgis;\"" sudo su postgres -c "psql -d onadata -c \"CREATE EXTENSION IF NOT EXISTS postgis_topology;\""

+The three commands will return if no error was found: CREATE ROLE, CREATE DATABASE, CREATE EXTENSION AND CREATE EXTENSION.

 ## Create python virtual environment and activate it
 Note: This instructions assume that OnaData will be installed in /opt and the user installing it is not root.
+For example the user "ubuntu" in AWS.
 The non-root-user will own the onadata directory.
+In the following lines **change** "non-root-user" accordingly.

     cd /opt
     sudo virtualenv onadata
     sudo chown -R non-root-user onadata
     source /opt/onadata/bin/activate
     mkdir /opt/onadata/src

+You will know if the environment is activated when the prompt lines start with (onadata).

 ## Get the code
     cd /opt/onadata/src